luispuig/react-snaplist-carousel/README.md

 # react-snaplist-carousel

-A modern React snaplist that can work as a carousel and much more!
+A modern way to do a classic thing.

 - Less than **3K gzipped** size.
 - Made 100% in React, no porting.